 Simple IRA Plans for Small Businesses is a joint project of the U.S. Department of Labor's Employee Benefits Security Administration (EBSA) and the Internal Revenue Service (IRS).
+Its publication does not constitute legal, accounting, or other professional advice.

-This publication and other EBSA materials are available by calling toll-free: 866-444-EBSA (3272) Or visit the agency's Web site at: www.dol.gov/ebsa
+This publication and other EBSA materials are available by calling toll-free:

+866-444-EBSA (3272)

+Or visit the agency's Web site at: www.dol.gov/ebsa

-SIMPLE IRA Plans for Small Businesses (IRS Publication 4334) is also available from the IRS at: 800-TAX-FORM (800-829-3676)
+SIMPLE IRA Plans for Small Businesses (IRS Publication 4334) is also available from the IRS at: 800-TAX-FORM (829-3676)

-(Please indicate catalog number when ordering)
+(Please indicate catalog number 38508F when ordering)

-This material is available to sensory impaired individuals upon request:Voice phone:202-693-8664TDD:202-501-3911
+This material is available to sensory impaired individuals upon request:

+Voice phone: 202-693-8664 TDD: 202-501-3911